back to top

 Indicating vertical speed

-The vertical speed indicator (VSI) works in a similar way to the altimeter, serves to indicate if the airplane is climbing, descending or keeps in constant altitude.
-In this instrument, the wafers are linked to a static pressure tube and the case has a hole to control the air leaking.
+The vertical speed indicator (VSI) works in a similar way to the altimeter, serving to indicate if the airplane is climbing, descending, or keeps in constant altitude.
+In this instrument, the wafers are linked to a static pressure tube, and the case has a hole to control the air leaking.

 Air data computer (ADC)

 The purely pneumatic instruments stay in reserve for backup, in case ADC fails.
-Other avionic sensors and instruments stay for other posts.
+Other avionic sensors and instruments are for other posts.